SoheilKhodayari/JAW/README.md

 JavaScript code and state values collected are next used to build a HPG.
 The built graph is imported into a [Neo4j](https://neo4j.com/) database.

 Alternatively, the graph is built for the (arbitrary) JavaScript program given as the input by the tester

 **Optional Input:** the HPG construction module can optionally be provided with a mapping of semantic types to arbitrary, tester-defined JavaScript language tokens.
 For example, a semantic type `REQ` can be assigned to all low-level, JavaScript functions that send an HTTP request (e.g., the Fetch API, or XMLHttpRequest).
-For more information, see [here](docs/hpg-building.md).

 ## Analysis and Outputs
 Finally, the constructed `Neo4j` graph database can be queried for analysis.